SystemsApproach/security/principles.rst

 remains a subject of debate, the safe choice is to accept that cryptographic algorithms will periodically need to be replaced.

-2.2.7 Audit Trails
+2.3.7 Audit Trails
 ~~~~~~~~~~~~~~~~~~

 Part of dealing with the impossibility of covering all possible
 security threats is to accept that sometimes we need to analyze what
 has gone wrong.
 This leads to the idea that security needs to be
-auditable.
-For example, it will be easier to conduct a post-mortem of
+auditable (observable).
+For example, it will be easier to conduct a
-a breach involving compromised login credentials if every login
+post-mortem of a breach involving compromised login credentials if
-attempt is logged, along with information such as whether the login
+every login attempt is logged, along with information such as whether
-came over a VPN, what IP address was used, and so on.
-Similarly it is
+the login came over a VPN, what IP address was used, and so
-very hard to prevent insider attacks, but suitable logging might both
+on.
+Similarly it is very hard to prevent insider attacks, but suitable
-make it easier to detect such attacks quickly and to deter those who
+logging might both make it easier to detect such attacks quickly and
-might undertake them.
+to deter those who might undertake them.

 In a different vein, consider the design of secure protocols.
 The
 specification for TLS (transport layer security) describes a large